 Points: 2 (if vehicle is license-eligible) - Running Red Lights

-One of the most common pink summons violations for NYC cyclists.
+One of the most common violations leading to a red light summons for NYC cyclists, now handled in criminal court.

 Points: 3 (motorized bikes and scooters) - Failing to Stop at Stop Signs